Multidimensional analysis for browser monitors

 - Total duration is a monitor- or event-level metric and is not available for specific action types (load, XHR).

 - The paint-focused First paint, First contentful paint, and Largest contentful paint metrics are applicable only to load actions.

 - Some metrics or metric dimensions are not supported for creating calculated metrics.
 In such cases, you either see a message when you attempt to create a metric or the splitting factor is grayed out.

 - We recommend creating a calculated metric for those metrics that are not already offered as key performance metrics in browser monitor settings.

 - We recommend that your metric name reflect any splits and filters so it's easy to differentiate from similar metrics.

-You then have the option of configuring a custom chart or custom alert for the calculated metric.
-Select Manage this metric to go to the Metrics tab of monitor settings, from where you can disable/enable, delete, or create custom charts and alerts based on the calculated metrics for the given monitor.
+You then have the option of configuring a chart with Data explorer or a custom alert for the calculated metric.
+Select Manage this metric to go to the Metrics tab of monitor settings, from where you can disable/enable, delete, or create charts and alerts based on the calculated metrics for the given monitor.